ACA Insurers Still Reject 1 in 5 Claims, Leaving Millions With Unpaid Bills

 Advertising & Editorial Disclosure

-Affordable Care Act (ACA) insurers approved a higher share of claims in 2024 after years of stagnation.
-The improvement is modest.
+Affordable Care Act (ACA) insurers approved a higher share of claims in 2024 after years of stagnation, but the improvement remains modest.
 Nearly one in five in-network claims (19.1%) were still denied, leaving millions of Americans with unpaid medical bills despite having coverage.

 MoneyGeek analyzed comprehensive claims data from all ACA Marketplace insurers reporting to CMS for plan year 2024.
-Denials vary widely.
-Rejection rates still top 25% in some markets, while others approve more than 95% of claims.
+Denials vary widely, with rejection rates topping 25% in some markets while others approve more than 95% of claims.

-Open enrollment for 2026 is now underway.
-Understanding which insurers deny the most claims can help consumers make smarter coverage choices.
+Open enrollment for 2026 is underway.
+Understanding which insurers deny the most claims helps consumers choose better coverage.

 mglogo icon